JorgeRojo/wslvscode/README.md

 - **To open a directory/folder:**
   `wslvscode:///home/{WSL-USER}/projects/`

-A security prompt will appear in your browser the first time you use it; accept it to launch VS Code directly in your WSL environment.
+A security prompt may appear in your browser the first time you use the protocol.
+Accept it to allow VS Code to launch.

+---

 ## ⚛️ Configure React Developer Tools